Blog posts

 During hard times, anything you say can and will be used against you, which brings me to my next point…

-Mistakes Are Expensive
+Mistakes Are Expensive—And Sometimes Permanent

 Don’t Trust Anyone